sebastiangraf/treetank/src/site/readme.txt

 + Dependencies: No external dependencies (jar files) except JUnit, Checkstyle, StAX, Jetty, and Concurrent Backport.
 + The source and test code must be executable with jamvm at any time.
++ The folder target may only contain libTreeTank.so and treetank.jar.
+Whenever the version of treetank changes, make sure to update these two files and only commit when they are updated.